thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-linux-cluster-rdma.md

 ```

-Après avoir exécuté ces commandes, l'image de machine virtuelle est capturée pour que vous puissiez l’utiliser et la machine virtuelle est supprimée.
+Après avoir exécuté ces commandes, l'image de machine virtuelle est capturée pour que vous puissiez l'utiliser et la machine virtuelle est supprimée.
 Vous disposez maintenant d’une image personnalisée prête à être déployée sur un cluster.

 ### Déploiement d’un cluster avec l'image

-Modifiez le script suivant avec les valeurs appropriées pour votre environnement et exécutez-le à partir de votre ordinateur client.
-Dans la mesure où la méthode de déploiement ASM déploie les machines virtuelles en série, quelques minutes sont nécessaires pour déployer les 8 machines virtuelles A9 suggérées dans ce script.
+Modifiez le script Bash suivant avec les valeurs appropriées pour votre environnement et exécutez-le à partir de votre ordinateur client.
+Dans la mesure où la méthode de déploiement Service Management déploie les machines virtuelles en série, quelques minutes sont nécessaires pour déployer les 8 machines virtuelles A9 suggérées dans ce script.

 ```
+#!/bin/bash -x
-### Script to create a compute cluster without a scheduler in a VNet in Azure
+# Script to create a compute cluster without a scheduler in a VNet in Azure
-### Create a custom private network in Azure
+# Create a custom private network in Azure
-### Replace 10.32.0.0 with your virtual network address space
+# Replace 10.32.0.0 with your virtual network address space
-### Replace <network-name> with your network identifier
+# Replace <network-name> with your network identifier
-### Select a region where A8 and A9 VMs are available, such as West US
+# Select a region where A8 and A9 VMs are available, such as West US
-### See Azure Pricing pages for prices and availability of A8 and A9 VMs
+# See Azure Pricing pages for prices and availability of A8 and A9 VMs

 azure network vnet create -l "West US" -e 10.32.0.0 -i 16 <network-name>

-### Create a cloud service.
+# Create a cloud service.
 All the A8 and A9 instances need to be in the same cloud service for Linux RDMA to work across InfiniBand.
-### Note: The current maximum number of VMs in a cloud service is 50.
+# Note: The current maximum number of VMs in a cloud service is 50.
 If you need to provision more than 50 VMs in the same cloud service in your cluster, contact Azure Support.

 azure service create <cloud-service-name> --location "West US" –s <subscription-ID>

-### Define a prefix naming scheme for compute nodes, e.g., cluster11, cluster12, etc.
+# Define a prefix naming scheme for compute nodes, e.g., cluster11, cluster12, etc.

 vmname=cluster

-### Define a prefix for external port numbers.
+# Define a prefix for external port numbers.
 If you want to turn off external ports and use only internal ports to communicate between compute nodes via port 22, don’t use this option.
 Since port numbers up to 10000 are reserved, use numbers after 10000.
 Leave external port on for rank 0 and head node.

 portnumber=101

-### In this cluster there will be 8 size A9 nodes, named cluster11 to cluster18.
+# In this cluster there will be 8 size A9 nodes, named cluster11 to cluster18.
 Specify your captured image in <image-name>.
+Specify the username and password you used when creating the SSH keys.

 for (( i=11; i<19; i++ )); do
         azure vm create -g <username> -p <password> -c <cloud-service-name> -z A9 -n $vmname$i -e $portnumber$i -w <network-name> -b Subnet-1 <image-name>
 done

-### Save this script and run it at the CLI prompt to provision your cluster
+# Save this script with a name like makecluster.sh and run it in your shell environnment to provision your cluster
 ```
 ## Configuration et exécution d’Intel MPI

 Pour exécuter des applications MPI sur RDMA Azure Linux, vous devez configurer certaines variables d'environnement spécifiques à Intel MPI.
-Voici un exemple de script pour configurer les variables et exécuter une application.
+Voici un exemple de script Bash pour configurer les variables et exécuter une application.

 ```
 #!/bin/bash -x

 source /opt/intel/impi_latest/bin64/mpivars.sh

 export I_MPI_FABRICS=shm:dapl

-# THIS IS A MANDATORY ENVIRONMENT VARIABLE AND MUST BE SET BEFORE RUNNING ANY JOB
+# THIS IS A MANDATORY ENVIRONMENT VARIABLEAND MUST BE SET BEFORE RUNNING ANY JOB
 # Setting the variable to shm:dapl gives best performance for some applications
 # If your application doesn’t take advantage of shared memory and MPI together, then set only dapl